-The FW t-shirts are produced from SUPIMA® Cotton that is grown in California under strict quality controlled guidelines.
-Due to challenges with recycling cotton and fibers and risk of contamination with other fibers such as spandex, recycled yarn cost is generally higher than virgin cotton yarn costs but is consistently of a lower quantity, making responsibly grown cotton the preferable choice for the FW shirts.
-While the cotton utilized for the shirts is 100% grown in the U.S., the garments are produced in a windmill-powered, Fair Trade CertifiedTM facility outside of the U.S. FW wants to sell high quality merchandise that meets high environmental standards.
-At this stage, FW has not found a shirt company that manufactures in the U.S. that meets their environmental criteria.
-To continually contribute to the local economy, FW has chosen to screen print shirts locally in Austin, TX; and in the future, they would like to seek a manufacturer that can produce the shirts in the U.S.
+The FW T-shirts are produced from SUPIMA® Cotton which is grown in California under strict quality-controlled guidelines.4 Due to challenges with recycling cotton and fibers and the risk of contamination with other fibers, such as spandex, the cost of recycled yarn cost is generally higher than virgin cotton yarn costs but is consistently lower in quality, making responsibly grown cotton the preferable choice for the FW shirts.
+While the cotton utilized for the shirts is 100% grown in the U.S., the garments are produced in a windmill-powered, Fair Trade CertifiedTM facility outside of the U.S. FW wants to sell high-quality merchandise that meets leading environmental standards.
+At this stage, FW has not found a shirt company that manufactures in the U.S. that meets its environmental criteria.
+To contribute to the local economy, FW has chosen to screen print shirts locally in Austin, TX; and in the future, they would like to identify a manufacturer that can produce the shirts in the U.S. to its standards.